MNGlobalInvest/mn-global-investment-holdings/README.md

 ## Executive Summary

-MN Global Investment Holdings, LLC operates as a protocol-driven organization with a singular institutional focus: the strategic acquisition and secure custody of Bitcoin through systematic, rules-based methodologies.
+MN Global Investment Holdings, LLC operates as a protocol-driven organization with a singular strategic focus: the systematic acquisition and secure custody of Bitcoin through disciplined, rules-based methodologies.
 The company's entire operational infrastructure—including revenue generation systems, technological frameworks, and administrative processes—has been architected to support and optimize long-term Bitcoin accumulation.

 This document establishes the authoritative reference framework for the organization's operational protocols, financial systems architecture, technology infrastructure specifications, and governance processes.
-It serves to ensure transparency, facilitate independent auditability, and support scalable growth while maintaining institutional discipline and strategic focus.
+It serves to ensure transparency, facilitate independent auditability, and support scalable growth while maintaining organizational discipline and strategic focus.

 ---